skypjack/entt/docs/md/core.md

   This function **can** use non-standard features of the language for its own purposes.
 This makes it possible to provide compile-time identifiers that remain stable across different runs.<br/>
-  In all cases, users can prevent the library from using these features by means of the `ENTT_STANDARD_CPP` definition.
+  Users can prevent the library from using these features by means of the `ENTT_STANDARD_CPP` definition.
 In this case, there is no guarantee that identifiers remain stable across executions.
 Moreover, they are generated at runtime and are no longer a compile-time thing.

-  As for `type_index`, also `type_hash` is a _sfinae-friendly_ class that can be specialized in order to customize its behavior globally or on a per-type or per-traits basis.
+  As it happens with `type_index`, also `type_hash` is a _sfinae-friendly_ class that can be specialized in order to customize its behavior globally or on a per-type or per-traits basis.

 * The name associated with a given type: